-For example, print (model_check (T, S)) will print sat if theory named T has a model expanding structure named S.
+For example, print (model_check(T, S)) will print sat if theory named T has a model expanding structure named S.

-model_expand(theory, structure=None, max=10, complete=False) Returns a list of models of the theory that are expansion of the structure. theory and structure can be lists, in which case their elements are merged.
+model_expand(theory, structure=None, max=10, timeout=10, complete=False) Returns a (possibly empty) list of models of the theory that are expansion of the structure, possibly followed by a string message. theory and structure can be lists, in which case their elements are merged.
 The structure is optional.
 The result is limited to max models (10 by default), or unlimited if max is 0.
+The search for new models is stopped when processing exceeds timeout (in seconds) (unless it is 0).
 The models can be asked to be complete or partial (i.e., in which "don't care" terms are not specified).